 You can use our comparison table to compare the offers on the market and discover which one offers you the most value.
 Remember to consider the following things when looking for a balance transfer credit card:

 - Promotional APR length.
 The typical time frame for the intro 0% APR is 6-15 months, although there are some cards that offer up to 21 months with no interest.
-It’s best to try and pay off all or most of your debt during the promotional period.
+It’s best to try to pay off all or most of your debt during the promotional period.

 - Balance transfer limit.
 Some cards will only allow you to transfer a certain amount at a time.
 If you have a large balance, you may have to complete the transfer in separate transactions and you might end up paying more in fees.